-These are the second Statutory Accounts to be prepared under the new arrangements.
-All the financial transactions incurred during 2013-14 for policing Dorset have been recognised and recorded within the accounts for the Police and Crime Commissioner for Dorset, which sets out the overall financial position of PCC Dorset and Group accounts incorporating the Chief Constable for the year ended 31 March 2014.
+All the financial transactions incurred during 2014-15 for policing Dorset have been recognised and recorded within this Statement of Accounts, which sets out the overall financial position of PCC Dorset and Group accounts incorporating the Chief Constable for the year ended 31 March 2015.
 The Group position 'PCC Dorset Group' reflects the consolidated accounts of the Police and Crime Commissioner for Dorset and its subsidiary Chief Constable accounts.
 Where the Group position differs from PCC Dorset position this is made clear in the statements and notes.
 Separate statutory accounts are prepared for the Chief Constable.

-This Foreword provides an overview of the new accounting arrangements and outlines the financial performance of PCC Dorset and PCC Dorset Group during 2013-14.
+This Foreword provides an overview of the new accounting arrangements and outlines the financial performance of PCC Dorset and PCC Dorset Group during 2014-15.